 Antidilution Provisions.
-The 2011 Incentive Plan requires the Compensation Committee to (i) adjust the number and type of shares subject to future awards, (ii) the number and type of shares subject to outstanding awards and (iii) the grant or exercise price with respect to any award, in each case, to prevent dilution or enlargement of benefits intended to be made available under the 2011 Incentive Plan in the event of any corporate transaction, dividend or other distribution, recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase or exchange of shares or other securities, the issuance of warrants or other rights to purchase shares or other securities, or other similar capitalization or corporate change.
+The Amended Plan requires the Compensation Committee, in such manner as the Compensation Committee deems equitable, to adjust (i) the number and type of shares subject to future awards, (ii) the number and type of shares subject to outstanding awards (iii) the grant or exercise price with respect to any award, and (iv) the performance criteria expressed in whole or in part on a per Share basis in each case, to prevent dilution or enlargement of benefits intended to be made available under the Amended Plan in the event of any corporate transaction, dividend or other distribution, recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, spin-off, combination, repurchase or exchange of shares or other securities, the issuance of warrants or other rights to purchase shares or other securities, or other similar capitalization or corporate change.
 However, the Compensation Committee cannot make any adjustments that would cause an award to violate the provisions of Section 409A of the Code (pertaining to "deferred compensation") unless otherwise agreed to by the holder of the award.

 Limitations on Awards.
-Without stockholder approval, the 2011 Incentive Plan prohibits (i) the reduction of the exercise price of outstanding options (or the reference price for SARs), (ii) the cancellation of outstanding options or SARs in exchange for cash, other awards or options or SARs with an exercise price or reference price that is less than the respective exercise price or reference price of the cancelled options or SARs and (iii) the buyout of outstanding options or SARs for cash.
+Without stockholder approval, the Amended Plan prohibits (i) the reduction of the exercise price of outstanding options (or the reference price for SARs), and (ii) the cancellation of outstanding options or SARs in exchange for cash, other awards or options or SARs with an exercise price or reference price that is less than the respective exercise price or reference price of the cancelled options or SARs.